 If you vomit after taking belzutifan, do not take another dose.
 Continue your regular dosing schedule on the next day.

 Your doctor may temporarily or permanently stop your treatment or decrease your dose if you experience certain side effects.
-Be sure to tell your doctor how you are feeling during your treatment with belzutifan.
+Tell your doctor how you are feeling during your treatment with belzutifan.
 Continue to take belzutifan even if you feel well.
 Do not stop taking belzutifan without talking to your doctor.

 What special precautions should I follow?